mongodb-university/Bluehawk/docs/docs/plugins.md

 custom_edit_url: null
 ---

-You can add tags and listeners by creating a JS file or node project that implements the register() function:
+You can add tags, CLI commands, and listeners by creating a JS file or node project that implements the register() function:

 ```js
 // myPlugin.js